If a board game is successful, it’s almost inevitable that it will receive an expansion or two in months and years after

 An expansion pack including Cursed!, Grand Dames of Small World, and Royal Bonus, adding a total of eight races and ten powers.

-If you’re new and getting ready to hop into Small World, I suggest to start with the base game or Underground and go from there.
+If you’re new and getting ready to hop into Small World, I suggest starting with the base game or Underground and going from there.
 You will see for yourself what you most desire.
 New races, new maps, new scenarios, or all of it.
 Usually, the Power Packs offer good value for money, so keep an eye open for good offers.